inquiry@genetargeting.com

 Conventional knockouts offer a faster way to generate study-ready animals because no additional matings (e.g., mating with Cre mice) are needed.
 However, due to lethality risk and/or the gene being knocked out in all tissues rather than a specific tissue of interest, many researchers choose a conditional knockout approach instead.
 Below we discuss options for conventional knockout strategies.

-Conventional deletions can be achieved using CRISPR technology.
+Conventional deletions can be achieved using our technologies.
 It is our mission to successfully generate your conventional KO mouse model as quickly as possible without sacrificing quality.
-Depending on the goal of your project, we can apply CRISPR by microinjection or via CRISPR-Assisted technology in ES cells.
 Please contact us to discuss which strategy would best meet your design parameters.

 Gene Replacement with Neomycin Selection Cassette